 The Hilltoppers' first three home games will still be evening kickoffs, but start times of the program's final three contests will be shifted to feature early afternoon kickoffs late in the year.

-Here is the updated 2019 football schedule, featuring current kickoff dates and times:
+Here is the updated 2019 football schedule, featuring current broadcast information in addition to kickoff dates and times:

 Originally announced for Aug.
 31, the season opener was pushed up to a Thursday kickoff.
 The game will be the program’s first home contest on a Thursday since the 2016 season opener against Rice — a 46-14 win over the Owls in former quarterback Mike White's WKU debut.